murvanessa/todolist-wk-3/userstories.md

 As a user I should be able to see the todo list tasks that I add in the respective todo title

 * User story 7 - EDIT
-As a user I should be able to change the added task(s)
+As a user I should be able to change the displayed task(s)

 * User story 8 - DELETE
-As a user I should be able to delete the added task(s)
+As a user I should be able to delete the displayed task(s)

 * User story 9 - UPDATE/MARK/DEMARK
 As a user I should be able to mark/demark each todo from any todo list